-Positioned on a large, flat site in north central Illinois, this house evokes the horizontal influence of agricultural buildings historically built in the Midwest.
+Positioned on a large, flat site in north-central Illinois, this house evokes the horizontal influence of the agricultural buildings that are part of the Midwest vernacular.
+Cement board panels and varied sizes and applications of redwood siding are wrapped over a steel frame to create the exterior skin.
 The house incorporates a characteristic program for a family of five.
-However, visual and tactile elements interconnect and resolve each room’s function in a way that gives the project an uncommon sensibility.
-Cement board panels and varied sizes and applications of redwood siding are wrapped over a steel frame to create the exterior skin.
+Visual and tactile elements, however, interconnect and resolve each room’s function in a way that gives the project an uncommon sensibility.

 To maximize privacy, the house is L-shaped and oriented towards the perimeter of the lot.
 Facing the street to the north, the house acts as a privacy screen by protecting views into the pool area and yard.
 To create additional private outdoor space, a screened porch uses only the batten of a board and batten pattern of siding found on adjacent exterior walls.